-There are two main tactics that will help you grow your follower base on WeChat: Advertising and KOLs.
+There are two main tactics that will help you build your brand awareness in China:

 Because of the large amount of data that WeChat collects, targeting can be highly effective for both types of ads currently available on the platform.
 You can target WeChat users based on their demographics, interests, hobbies and much more.
 More recently, WeChat also enabled the targeting of Chinese communities overseas and Chinese outbound travellers, which is a particularly useful feature for international brands and tourism organisations.